 Small business consultant Racheal Cook gives the following recommendations for businesses to successfully pivot during a crisis:

-Key Takeaways: Identify your unique opportunities for a meaningful contribution.
+Key Takeaway: Identify your unique opportunities for a meaningful contribution.

 - Don't reinvent the wheel, but do look for low-hanging fruit.